 Convenience reduces your costs to serve

 We have known for a while that self-service applications create higher levels of perceived and actual convenience for the user.
-One of the first signs of this was around 1970s when the ATM was introduced.
+One of the first signs of this was around the 1970s when the ATM was introduced.
 Over time, people began to choose the ATM over a more personal service at the branch.
 More recently, airlines have been saving money in staff costs by using allowing boarding passes to be printed at home or at the automated kiosks at the airport.
 The effort of inputting data and printing the boarding documents is moving from the ticket agent onto the customer, but the perceived convenience of being in control of the experience and the very real convenience of avoiding the dreaded check-in line outweigh the extra work put on the user.
-It may be counterintuitive, but in some contexts, convenience means more work for the user, which can translate to reduced service cost for the company.
+It may be counterintuitive, but in some contexts, convenience means more work for the user, which can translate to reduced service costs for the company.

 How to Achieve Convenience